Sujalkansara/SujalKansara/README.md

 - 📫 You can reach me at: kansarasujal72@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love to explore and learn new technology.
+- 🧑‍💻 Dream: I want to become a Research Scientist.

 ## 📊 Skills